 Make Use of Drop Cloths

 This is more of sanitation than a safety issue.
-If you have ever tried to do D.I.Y painting, you probably already know that it can be quite a messy affair.
-So before you start painting, make sure that you cover any valuables around using a painter’s canvas, plastic sheets or drop cloths to avoid ruining them.
+If you have ever tried D.I.Y painting, you probably already know that it can be quite a messy affair.
+So before you start painting, be sure to cover any valuables around using a painter’s canvas, plastic sheets or drop cloths to avoid ruining them.

 The Bottom Line

 Painting isn’t a risk task, generally speaking, however, you should always be careful.
 Once you’re done with painting, leave the area absolutely clean.